FGA-DIKU/EHR/corebehrt/configs/README.md

 | `metrics.mlm_loss.loss_name` | Name of the loss function                       | `loss` |

 ---

-This version ensures **clarity, structure, and easy reference** while keeping the documentation **concise and well-organized**. 🚀 Let me know if you need any refinements! 😊

 ### Define Outcomes (`outcome`)
 - Extracts and processes **clinical outcome labels** from EHR records.
 - Loads **diagnosis-related concepts** with a batch size of **10,000**.